Larriemoses/AWS-AI-Security-Engineering-Documentation-Hub/ai-fundamentals/Generative_Models.md

 ## 🧭 Overview

-This session explored how modern AI systems generate content, how they are trained, and the different learning paradigms that power them.
+This session explores how modern AI systems generate content, how they are trained, and the learning paradigms that power them.

-The focus was on understanding **generative architectures**, **training processes**, and how models learn from both labeled and unlabeled data.
+The emphasis is on understanding **generative architectures**, **training workflows**, and how models learn from both structured and unstructured data.

 ---